open-wc/open-wc/docs/faq/events.md

 }
 ```

-Ensuring that event listener does not stick around beyond the presence of your element in the DOM is just as straight forward with the `disconnectedCallback` method.
+Ensuring that event listeners do not stick around beyond the presence of your element in the DOM is just as straight forward with the `disconnectedCallback` method.

 ```js
 disconnectedCallback() {